aerodomigue/caddy-reverse-proxy-cloudflare-security/README.md

   homeall/caddy-reverse-proxy-cloudflare:latest
 ```

-Note: Since caddy-docker-proxy is disabled, container labels are not processed.
-You must configure all routes in your Caddyfile.
+Note: By default, the container uses `caddy docker-proxy` to process Docker labels.
+If you want to use a custom Caddyfile instead, add `command: caddy run` to your docker-compose.yml.

 ---

 ### Using a Custom Caddyfile

-**Note:** The `caddy-docker-proxy/v2` plugin is currently disabled in this build.
-You will need to provide your own Caddyfile for configuration.
+**Note:** The `caddy-docker-proxy/v2` plugin is now enabled in this build.
+By default, the container uses `caddy docker-proxy` to automatically generate Caddy's configuration from Docker labels.

-By default, this image would use `caddy-docker-proxy` to generate Caddy's configuration from Docker labels, but since it's disabled, you must provide your own complete Caddyfile.
+If you prefer to use your own Caddyfile instead of Docker labels, you can override the default command.

 **How Caddy Loads Configuration:**
 Caddy itself loads its primary configuration from `/etc/caddy/Caddyfile` by default.